(530)626-4211

 you haven't changed the oil since the stone age, you might want to

-been sitting in your vehicle while it wasn't being used can add to your vehicle emitting high levels of pollution during a test.
-We suggest you not smog your vehicle until you have run at least one tank of fresh fuel though the system.In addition, driving your vehicle for at least 20 minutes prior to your smog, warms the engine and is not a bad idea!
+been sitting in your vehicle due to non-use can add to your vehicle emitting high levels of pollution.
+We suggest you not smog your vehicle until you have run at least one tank of fresh fuel though the system.

 4.)
 Smog